-Apple’s Vision Pro
+Vision Pro Magic

-The Apple Vision Pro is a headset that completely redefines the way I work with computers.
-When I first heard about it, I immediately realized that this technology had great potential, especially for my work on stage.
-But I also know that new technology is often met with skepticism.
-That’s why I asked myself how I could turn this initial reticence into curiosity.
-And how can I even arouse enthusiasm for it?
+The Apple Vision Pro is a headset that, in my view, completely redefines the way we interact with computers.
+When I first heard about it, I immediately realized that this technology had great potential, including for my work as a digital magician for corporate events.
+But I also know that new technology is often met with skepticism in companies.
+That’s why I asked myself how I could turn this reluctance into curiosity and even generate enthusiasm for it.
+At events, congresses and conferences, I use the headset specifically to create virtual “aha” moments that inspire my audience in the long term.

-Spatial computing instead of metaverse
+Spatial computing instead of sitting at a desk

 Virtual experiences with a real effect